ABOUT CCBN

 Publicity and Social Media Department Chair: Mary Etta Curtis BSN, RN

-Social Action & Legislation Department Chair: Laura Howard CMSRN, BSN, RN
+Social Action & Legislation Department Chair: Laura Howard BSN, RN

 Scholarship Program Chair: Kelci Boyard BSN, BS, RN